Humpback Whales: The Ultimate Guide to Humpback Whales!

 Do Humpback Whales hold Cultural Significance in Regions around the World?

-Humpback whales are significant in many indigenous cultures, such as in Polynesia and Australia, where they are recognized in mythology, totemism, and customary harvest.
-Aboriginal subsistence whaling is still permitted for some indigenous communities in Denmark, Greenland, the Russian Federation, and the United States, regulated by the International Whaling Commission (IWC).
+Humpback whales are important in many indigenous cultures.
+In places like Polynesia and Australia, they appear in myths, totems, and traditional hunting.
+Some indigenous communities in Denmark, Greenland, Russia, and the United States can still hunt whales.
+This is allowed by the International Whaling Commission (IWC).

 Why were Whales Harvested during the Whaling Period?

 Humpback whales were heavily targeted by commercial whaling for their oil, baleen, and blubber.
 Whale blubber was used for lamp fuel, lubricants, candles, and as a base for perfumes and soaps.
 Baleen was used for corsets, whips, and umbrellas, and their meat was sold for consumption.
 Commercial whaling began in the seventeenth century in all major oceans.
-An estimated 215,848 humpbacks were exploited in the Southern Hemisphere and 33,585 in the Northern Hemisphere, depleting over 95% of populations, leaving about 10,000 individuals globally.
+About 215,848 humpback whales were hunted in the Southern Hemisphere.
+In the Northern Hemisphere, 33,585 were taken.
+This led to a loss of over 95% of their populations.
+Now, only about 10,000 humpbacks are left in the world.

 Commercial whaling of humpbacks ceased in the Southern Hemisphere in 1963, and they were placed on the International Union for Conservation of Nature’s (IUCN) Red List to aid in their recovery.